ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-example2.md

 }
 ```

-Compile the code as follows on an x86 system (no extra flags required as **SSE2** is assumed by default on all 64-bit x86 systems):
+Compile the code as follows on the x86_64 system (no extra flags required as **SSE2** is assumed by default on all 64-bit x86 systems):
 ```bash
 gcc -O3 _mm_madd_epi16_test.c -o  _mm_madd_epi16_test
 ```